 Strategy

-Like its Pool 1 counterpart, the focus of this deck is to power-up certain cards by discarding them.
-However, Pool 2 adds a few new tricks to this deck archetype.
-The biggest addition is Swarm, who is replaced with two 0-Cost copies of itself when discarded.
-This can be an easy way to get two 3-Power cards onto the field with little cost.
+Like its Pool 1 counterpart, the focus of this deck is to power up certain cards by discarding them.
+However, Pool 2 adds a few new tricks to this deck archetype that I think are a huge improvement.
+The biggest addition is Swarm, which is replaced with two 0-Cost copies of itself when discarded.
+I’ve found this can be an easy way to get two 3-Power cards onto the field with little cost.

 Otherwise, the deck is focused on discarding Apocalypse, as it returns to your hand with +4 Power when discarded.
-Ant-Man, Iceman, and Nightcrawler are great 1-Cost staple with versatile abilities.
-Scorpion is also a solid staple with a slightly higher Cost of 2.
+Ant-Man, Iceman, and Nightcrawler are great 1-Cost staples with versatile abilities that I like to include in a lot of Pool 2 decks.
+Similarly, I also recommend Scorpion as a solid staple with a slightly higher Cost of 2.

 Discard Cards to Power Them Up

 Wolverine also benefits from being discarded as it will return to a random location with +2 Power whenever discarded or destroyed.
 Nakia is newly accessible in Pool 2 and gives the two leftmost cards in your hand +2 Power.
-This ability can be useful if a card like Swarm is powered up, so that when it’s discarded, you get two duplicates of the more powerful version.
+I like to use this ability to power up a card like Swarm so that when it’s discarded, you get two duplicates of the more powerful version.

 Aim for Apocalypse on Turn 6

-Once again, Pool 2 adds several great cards to Marvel Snap that can function well in an Ongoing deck archetype.
+Once again, Pool 2 adds several great cards to Marvel Snap that I have found function well in an Ongoing deck archetype.

 Card List